 Our learning opportunities include webinars, workshops, and our annual conference.
 Check out our calendar of upcoming events.
 We also attend events at schools and in the community upon request.

 Parents and caregivers may apply for grants to attend a conference related to their child’s diagnosis, to start a family-led support group, and for medically necessary supplemental funding.
 Review our Family Funding Opportunities.

 There are many support groups across Vermont.
 We maintain a list of support groups facilitated by parents.
 Can’t find a support group that interests you?
 Start one!
 We lend support and assistance to emerging parent-led support groups.

 Brothers and sisters come together for fun activities and to meet others who know what it’s like to be a sibling to those with disabilities or special health care needs.
 Sibshops are for children ages 6+.
-We meet in Chittenden County at various locations.
-Take a look at the 2019-2020 Registration Form and Activity Descriptions.
+We’ll meet virtually as we begin our new schedule this fall and if possible, have some in-person gatherings in various Chittenden County locations next year.
+Take a look at the 2020-2021 Sibshop Activity Descriptions and SibShop Registration Form 2020-2021.